catdad/electron-template/README.md

 It will be very opinionated.
 If you are offended by opinions that are not your own, this is probably not the template for you.
 If you are interested in learning more about or discussing these choices, I will be in the [issues section](https://github.com/catdad/electron-template/issues/new).

-Now, let's explore it.
+Now, let's explore it!

 ## Getting started

 Let's get some easy things out of the way first.
 The very first thing you'll want to do when using this template is to change the name and appropriate data to point to you and your repo.
 To make it as easy as possible, all app-specific data is kept in `package.json` and this README.
 You will want to set all appropriate properties in the `package.json` file, such as `name`, `productName`, `appId`, `repository`, `author`, etc.

-## Code Build
+## Source Code Build

 Right off the bat... there isn't one.
 And it's a good thing.
 I'm not going to go into the history of why I hate builds here, but I will just posit taht you don't need one.
 Electron is the most cutting-edge browser with every latest feature combines with the most recent NodeJS runtime, all rolled into a single environment.
 If there is something you actually need, it is already there.
+The code will you write will be the actual code that is executed.

 ## UI Framework